The following information is provided for reference purposes only and should be used at your own risk!

 Insert exhaust piston small end first into exhaust cylinder outboard side and press piston fully into cylinder.

-Clean vanos exhaust cylinder outboard side cover mating surfaces and cover mounting bolts (brake cleaner & towels).
+Clean Vanos exhaust cylinder outboard side cover mating surfaces and cover mounting bolts (brake cleaner & towels).

 Remove exhaust cylinder cover sealing O-ring.